Automation Examples

 DB_SCHEMA_TIMEOUT=4000000000

 Note: The example above references the location for the ojdbc8.jar file, needed for an Oracle database.
 If you're using Oracle, you'd have to have the driver in place and update the path appropriately.
 If you're using another type of database, you may or may not need to provide a driver.
 Refer to the Database drivers section of the installation documentation.
 There might be other steps you need to have in place for your database.
-Check the information in the links provided in PM/CM container: overview above.
+Check the information in the links provided in PM/CM container: overview.

-PM/CM container: automation script
+PM/CM container: Automation script

 In this example, the recipe is pm-cm-all.json and the properties file is pm-cm-all.properties.